Nevin123232/Quizlet-Imitation-Applications/README.md

 In this repository, there are applications that I created in order to mimic quizlet's functionalities.

+Quizlet Version 1:
-I created Quizlet version 1 in Visual basic, it was a part of a pokemon name translator I was working on.
+- I created Quizlet version 1 in Visual basic, it was a part of a pokemon name translator I was working on.
 I attempted to create a user interface for a quizlet-like application.

+Quizlet Version 2:
-In quizlet version 2 (a text-based java application), I created a way to save the cards the user created and there is a study and test mode for the user to test their comprehension and memorization of their flashcards.
-In quizlet version 3, I attempted to combine the two (a user interface and logic for filing flashcards) in visual basic.
+- In quizlet version 2 (a text-based java application), I created a way to save the cards the user created and there is a study and test mode for the user to test their comprehension and memorization of their flashcards.

+Quizlet Version 3:
+- In quizlet version 3, I attempted to combine the two (a user interface and logic for filing flashcards) in visual basic.
 This resulted in the prototype Quizlet version 3.

 These are the different types of Quizlet applications I created.